Bosnian War: Final political crisis

+On 19 December 1991, a secret document entitled “Instructions for Organization and Activity of Organs for the Serb People in Bosnia and Herzegovina in Extraordinary Circumstances” (Variant A/B Instructions) was issued by the main board of the SDS and distributed to SDS leaders the next day.
+The instructions contained two variants: Variant A and Variant B. Variant A planned for a takeover of municipalities where Serbs formed a majority and was to be implemented immediately upon adoption of the document.
+Conversely, Variant B applied to municipalities where Serbs formed a minority and was adopted only on 14 February 1992, after a Bosnian independence referendum was called.
+Variant A called for the establishment of municipal crisis committees as ad hoc municipal governments which would be headed by the president of the municipal assembly or the chairman of the municipal executive board with a small number of members charged with making expedited decisions, and coordinating activities with the army, police and other higher institutions.
+In Variant B, the crisis committee would be headed by the president of the SDS municipal board.
+The Instructions were received and fully or partially implemented in several municipalities.

-On 9 January 1992, the Bosnian Serbs proclaimed the "Republic of the Serbian People in Bosnia-Herzegovina" (SR BiH, later Republika Srpska), but did not officially declare independence.
+On 9 January 1992, the Bosnian Serbs proclaimed the “Republic of the Serbian People in Bosnia-Herzegovina” (SR BiH, later Republika Srpska), but did not officially declare independence.
 The Arbitration Commission of the Peace Conference on Yugoslavia in its 11 January 1992 Opinion No. 4 on Bosnia and Herzegovina stated that the independence of Bosnia and Herzegovina should not be recognised because the country had not yet held a referendum on independence.

+In early January 1992, fighting in Croatia finally subsided after the Vance plan led to a ceasefire, with an implementation agreement signed in Sarajevo.

 On 25 January 1992, an hour after the session of parliament was adjourned, the parliament called for a referendum on independence on 29 February and 1 March.
 The debate had ended after Serb deputies withdrew after the majority Bosniak–Croat delegates turned down a motion that the referendum question be placed before the not yet established Council of National Equality.
 The referendum proposal was adopted in the form as proposed by Muslim deputies, in the absence of SDS members.
-As Burg and Shoup note, "the decision placed the Bosnian government and the Serbs on a collision course".
+As Burg and Shoup note, “the decision placed the Bosnian government and the Serbs on a collision course”.
 The upcoming referendum caused international concern in February.